• Skip to primary navigation

 To make the butterfly wand, glue a fabric butterfly for one side, and a felt butterfly in the same size for the back.
 Attach tulle to the bottom of the butterfly and use hot glue to attach small fabric butterflies to the tulle.

-I am so SO happy with how these easy princess costumes turned out, and so is June!
+I am so SO happy with how these easy princess Halloween costumes turned out, and so is June!
 She loves them and wants to wear them all the time.
 The dresses are perfect for twirling.
 Do you like to make Halloween costumes?

 sarah-signature-1